Give yourself time in January

 Stop.
 Breathe.
 It is not necessary to leap into setting over-ambitious goals.
 For true wellbeing we want our lives to work in balance, at a manageable pace – where we are reflective and tuned into meeting our needs.
 Swinging wildly from excessive indulgence to excessive activity is not sustainable for wellbeing.

 Instead, let January be a time of reflection.
-We want to meet our needs in balance and the Christmas period can be a bit unbalancing even without a pandemic to swing the scales further.
-What we need now is to recentre ourselves and come at things with consideration and a clear head.
+We want to meet our needs in balance, and the Christmas period can be a bit unbalancing.
+What we need now is to centre ourselves and come at things with consideration and a clear head.

 With the holiday expectations behind us we have more autonomy and control over what we choose to do – but many of us are returning to work which can feel a bit dismal.
 January is still a dark, cold month and our energy levels will be lower at this time of year.
 Take control by looking at ways of building in enrichment and nurturing time and getting back into healthy routines that meet your needs.